-- Incomplete patient information Unavailable drug information (warnings) - □ Miscommunication of medication order - □Confusion between drugs with similar names - □ Lack of appropriate drug labeling - Environmental conditions that distract health care providers - □ Failure to adjust dosage in response to a change in hepatic/renal function - History of allergy to the same or related medication Wrong drug name, dosage form, or abbreviation on order

-Incorrect dosage calculation i.e in pediatrics
+- Incomplete patient information

+- Unavailable drug information (warnings)

+- Miscommunication of medication order

+- Confusion between drugs with similar names

+- Lack of appropriate drug labeling

+- Environmental conditions that distract health care providers

+Click to add text - Failure to adjust dosage in response to a change in hepatic/renal function - > History of allergy to the same or related medication - > Wrong drug name, dosage form, or abbreviation on order - ➤ Incorrect dosage calculation i.e. in pediatrics

+Treatment errors

-Treatment errors Error in administering treatment The use of combinations of treatments that are recognized as likely to result in an adverse event is often the subject of litigation For example, the combination of lithium and diuretics can result in elevated and toxic lithium levels Error in the continuing prescription of treatments that are indicated for brief use These claims can arise from the continuing prescription of drugs such as clomethiazole and diazepam.
-In the case of the prescription of a drug during an in-patient episode is continued indefinitely by the doctor and/or is not stopped during subsequent out-patient appointments.
-Surgical errors Surgery performed on the wrong body part Surgery performed on the wrong patient Wrong surgical procedure on a patient Retention of a foreign object in a patient after surgery or other procedure
+- Error in administering treatment

+The use of combinations of treatments that are recognized as likely to result in an adverse event is often the subject of litigation. - ☐ For example, the combination of lithium and diuretics can result in elevated and toxic lithium levels. - ☐ Most negligence claims regarding these drugs arise when a doctor prescribes a diuretic to a patient who is on lithium and no one adequately monitors lithium levels or acts on the results of monitoring.
+It is not unusual for the patient to continue to attend a psychiatric clinic following the prescription of a diuretic, and psychiatrists may become involved in the litigation because of unclear arrangements between the doctor and the psychiatrists about who should monitoring lithium levels.

+- ☐ Error in the continuing prescription of treatments that are indicated for brief use - These claims can arise from the continuing prescription of drugs such as clomethiazole and diazepam. - ☐ In the case of the prescription of a drug during an inpatient episode is continued indefinitely by the doctor and/or is not stopped during subsequent outpatient appointments.